Yakutat, Alaska, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to choose the correct kind.
-A lot of adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. Check that you choose the correct kind.
+A lot of adapters available are simply plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most locations.

 • Airplane phone mount